 I have now published a second book about Kelly, a biography entitled, “London Underground Serial Killer: Life of Kieran Kelly”.

-I believe that there is scope to analyse all our protracted discussions about his life and crimes and what he believed made him act in the way that he did and to work with an appropriately qualified psychologist to publish a third book that will add to the volume of knowledge about what motivates serial killers.
+I believe that there is scope to analyze all our protracted discussions about his life and crimes and what he believed made him act in the way that he did and to work with an appropriately qualified psychologist to publish a third book that will add to the volume of knowledge about what motivates serial killers.

+About the Author: Geoff Platt is a former Police detective who has written two books to date on the case of The London Underground Serial Killer and Kieran Patrick Kelly.
 If you are interested in collaborating with Geoff Platt on his third book on Kieran Kelly, you can contact him by email at [email protected] or phone on 07768 727205 (Mobile)